rjweise/GoogleBigQuerySQL/README.md

 # GoogleBigQuerySQL
-SQL code for Google Big Query
+SQL code for Google Big Query, to be used for NHL Icing Analysis